harisont/harisont.github.io/_posts/2024-01-23-weird-animated-movies.md

 #### [_Mary and Max_ (2009)](https://en.wikipedia.org/wiki/Mary_and_Max)
 I watched _Mary and Max_ at my first Rabbitfest and never rewatched it since, but I clearly remember it as one of the heaviest films of my teen years.
 I somehow visually associate it with Pixar's [_Up_](https://en.wikipedia.org/wiki/Up_(2009_film)), (which I have never watched the in its entirety), even if the former is in stop-motion and the latter computer-animated (turns out the premiered in the same year).
-_Mary and Max_ is however a much darker movie, dealing with depression, anxiety and alcoholism, all through the story of a long-distance friendship between an eight-year-old girl and a middle-aged autistic adult (so much for those who say animation isn't well suited for serious matters!).
+_Mary and Max_ is however a much darker movie, dealing with depression, anxiety and alcoholism, all through the story of a long-distance friendship between a lonely eight-year-old girl and a middle-aged autistic adult (so much for those who say animation isn't well suited for serious matters!).
 I do not remember how the movie ends.

 #### [_Alois Nebel_ (2011)](https://en.wikipedia.org/wiki/Alois_Nebel)